C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 No. As of 1.5.0, scheduled runs use an external system cron pinging a token-authenticated HTTP endpoint every minute.
 WP-Cron is no longer used.
 The Schedule tab shows the curl command and optional WP-CLI command to configure your cron service.

 == Changelog ==

+= 1.6.1 =
+* Internal: Template files moved from templates/price-helper/ to templates/.

 = 1.6.0 =
 * Changed: Action buttons renamed for clarity — "Run All" is now "Fetch All", "Run Prices" is now "Fetch Prices", and "Run History" is now "Fetch History".
 Descriptive tooltips added to each button.